- College of Arts & Sciences

 UNIVERSITY OF PORTLAND ARCHIVES

 The University of Portland Archives is a repository for documents, publications and photographs of permanent historical value relating to the history of the University as well as an agency serving the needs of University offices.
-The University Archives is a section of the Wilson W. Clark Memorial Library on campus.
+The University Archives is a section of the Clark Library on campus.

 The mission of the University of Portland Archives is to collect, arrange, preserve and service records of enduring historical value created by or received by the University for research or instructional and administrative use.
 The University Archives is an extension of the spiritual, philosophical and scholarly strengths of the University as a Catholic institution founded by the Congregation of Holy Cross for teaching, faith and service.